Omarosa Manigault Newman: Celebrity Big Brother

 Newman appeared on the first season of Celebrity Big Brother, a spin-off of the Big Brother series.
 The show aired on the CBS network, February 7 to 25, 2018.
 Newman remained in the game throughout that time, surviving elimination and winning multiple competitions right up until the finale, where she was one of the last five contestants standing.
 At one point, host Julie Chen speculated that Newman could win the entire season.
 Throughout the season, she expressed her objections to working with Donald Trump and his administration as well as claims about her White House experience.
 Many of these political revelations garnered significant media attention and headline news.
-Newman placed fifth.
+Newman placed fifth being evicted in a 2–0 house vote.

 Big Brother VIP

 In 2021, Newman competed on Big Brother VIP, the celebrity edition of Australian Big Brother.

-Newman was nominated for the first eviction by Caitlyn Jenner, in a ploy to eliminate Newman.
-She was evicted in a 5-3-2 house vote.
+Newman was nominated for the first eviction by Caitlyn Jenner, and subsequently evicted in a 5–3–2 house vote.